-In your own project, you switch to a different theme by inheriting a GWT module in your .gwt.xml file.
-The default themes are found in the smartgwt.jar file included in the SDK under the package com.smartclient.theme.
-An IDE such as Eclipse will allow you to browse smartgwt.jar to find available themes.
-To switch themes, add an <inherits> tag with the fully qualified Java package name of the .gwt.xml file for the theme, after other Smart GWT inherits:
+In all cases, the resources for the themes are found under the Java package name com.smartclient.theme.
+An IDE such as Eclipse will allow you to browse the .jar files to find available themes.
+To switch themes, add an <inherits> tag with the fully qualified Java package name of the .gwt.xml file for the theme, after other Smart GWT inherits